asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 They developed EBSX, which basically stores data locally without the second hop to Pango in persistent memory, which completely removes the second hop and reduces latency to like an actual I/O device.
-And they still store three replicas of that because they need full tolerance and persistence and flush the data eventually for Pangoo for costs, reasons, and yeah, because the P memory is way more expensive than SSDs.
+And they still store three replicas of that because they need full tolerance and persistence and flush the data eventually for Pangu for costs, reasons, and yeah, because the P memory is way more expensive than SSDs.

 That basically gives them this graph for EBSX.
-If you see latency compared to top is write, bottom is read path significantly better for that, but obviously costs are also higher because you need additional hardware and you still leverage Pangoo on the background.
+If you see latency compared to top is write, bottom is read path significantly better for that, but obviously costs are also higher because you need additional hardware and you still leverage Pangu on the background.
 You still store basically the same amount, but on top of that, you kind of “cache” writes in persistent memory.

 This is an average case for basically more latency sensitive, more expensive, they called EBSX.
-Again, we completely eliminate the second hop and like Pangoo is not there, like the disk I/O is barely visible, persistent memory on those scales.
+Again, we completely eliminate the second hop and like Pangu is not there, like the disk I/O is barely visible, persistent memory on those scales.

 {% include timecode.html time="21:43" %}